I’d like to introduce my epic South America backpacking itinerary.

-The cheapest country to visit in South America.
-Bolivia and it’s culture will have you daydreaming about how much you wished you’d visited earlier.
+This is the cheapest country to visit in South America.
+Bolivia and its culture will have you daydreaming about visiting earlier.

 First time in Bolivia?
-Copacabana is the main Bolivian town on the shore of Lake Titicaca, it makes a great starting point if backpacking from Peru by land.
+Copacabana is the main Bolivian town on the shore of Lake Titicaca, which makes a great starting point if you’re backpacking from Peru by land.

 Famous for: Pisco, Atacama Desert, Extreme Landscapes, Wine, Sports.

-Route: Santiago > Valparaiso > Vina del Mar > Copiapo > Antofagasta > San Pedro de Atacama
+Route: Santiago > Valparaiso > Vina del Mar > & Antofagasta > San Pedro de Atacama

-Chile packs some serious adventure for any keen backpacker and absolutely perfect terrain if travelling overland by motorhome or adventure camping.
+Chile packs some serious adventure for any keen backpacker and absolutely perfect terrain if you’re traveling overland by motorhome or adventure camping.

 Famous for: Tango, Elegant Architecture, Football, Steak, Wine.

-Route: Buenos Aires > Rosario > Alta Gracia > Cordoba > Mendoza > Salta > humahuaca > Iguazu
+Route: Buenos Aires > Rosario > Cordoba > Mendoza > Salta > humahuaca > Iguazu

-Every South America trip planner should include Argentina.
-If you are lucky to make it to the southern cone you’ll get a true taste of South American culture.
+Every South American trip should include Argentina in their itinerary.
+If you are lucky to make it to the southern cone, you’ll get a true taste of South American culture.

-For me as a city Buenos Aires has been on of the most diverse and exhilarating places to visit in South America.
+As a city, Buenos Aires has been one of the most diverse and exhilarating places I’ve visited in South America.